RidouanBani/RidouanBani.github.io/_pages/about.md

 **Ongoing:**
 > [Populations’ fluctuations ](https://ridouanbani.github.io/portfolio/portfolio-1/)

 Ecological dynamics can help predict whether a species is prone to extinction or not.
-A population of species fluctuates, it grows during good times (for example, large births and / or deaths are low) and decreases during bad periods (eg, low births and / or deaths).
+A population of species fluctuates, it grows during good times (many births and / or few deaths) and decreases during bad periods (few births and / or many  deaths).

 > [Marine protected areas network in a varrying environment: Where, how big and distant?](https://ridouanbani.github.io/portfolio/portfolio-3/)